Ivar Vivahitharayal: Plot

-Suraj Venjarammoodu plays the role of Adv.
-Mannanthala Susheel Kumar, an assistant advocate to Adv.
-Ananthan Menon.

-Vivek's encounter through a phone-in programme with Kavya aka Tinky (Bhama), a radio jockey, results in loss of her job.
-Some strange circumstances lead to Vivek and Kavya getting married, without realizing that they are the same people who clashed on the FM radio channel.
+Vivek's encounter through a phone-in program with Kavya alias Tinky, a radio jockey, results in the loss of her job.
+Some strange circumstances lead to Vivek and Kavya getting married, without them realizing that they are the same people who clashed on the FM radio channel.
 Vivek assumed that Kavya was an orthodox and simple wife of his dreams, however, she turns out to be otherwise.
 Vivek discovers on the first night of their marriage, that he was the reason that Kavya lost her job at the FM station.
-Vivek decided to reveal the truth to Kavya some time in the future but he couldn't.
-Kavya gets rejected at other FM channels due to the notorious happening at her previous FM station.

-Vivek finds that he did not pass his MBA exam and a subsequent quarrel with his father, leads to him getting thrown out of his father's house.
+Vivek decided to reveal the truth to Kavya sometime in the future but he couldn't.
+Kavya gets rejected at other FM channels due to the notorious event at her previous FM station.
+Soon, Vivek finds that he did not pass his MBA exam and a subsequent quarrel with his father, leads to him getting thrown out of his father's house.
 Vivek, now out of his own house, is without a job or money to survive.
-Treesa helps Vivek and Kavya rent a house next to Treesa's.
-Vivek finds difficult carrying out his responsibilities as an husband but he is in denial about that.
+Treesa helps Vivek and Kavya rent a next door house to Treesa's.
+Vivek finds it difficult to carry out his responsibilities as a husband but is in denial about that.